-The performance expectation above was developed using the following elements from the NRC document A Framework for K-12 Science Education: Science and Engineering Practices Obtaining, Evaluating, and Communicating Information Obtaining, evaluating, and communicating information in 6-8 builds on K-5 and progresses to evaluating the merit and validity of ideas and methods. • Integrate qualitative scientific and technical information in written text with that contained in media and visual displays to clarify claims and findings.
-Disciplinary Core Ideas PS4.C: Information Technologies and Instrumentation • Digitized signals (sent as wave pulses) are a more reliable way to encode and transmit information.
-Crosscutting Concepts Structure and Function Structures can be designed to serve particular functions.
+The performance expectation above was developed using the following elements from the NRC document A Framework for K-12 Science Education: Science and Engineering Practices Obtaining, Evaluating, and Communicating Information Obtaining, evaluating, and communicating information in 6-8 builds on K-5 and progresses to evaluating the merit and validity of ideas and methods.
+Integrate qualitative scientific and technical information in written text with that contained in media and visual displays to clarify claims and findings. using the following elements from the NRC Disciplinary Core Ideas PS4.C: Information Technologies and Instrumentation • Digitized signals (sent as wave pulses) are a more reliable way to encode and transmit information.
+Crosscutting Concepts Structure and Function • Structures can be designed to serve particular functions.
 Connections to Engineering, Technology, and Applications of Science Influence of Science, Engineering, and Technology on Society and the Natural World • Technologies extend the measurement, exploration, modeling, and computational capacity of scientific investigations.
 Connections to Nature of Science Science is a Human Endeavor • Advances in technology influence the progress of science and science has influenced advances in technology.

-Observable features of the student performance by the end of the course: 1 Obt taining information а Given materials from a variety of different types of sources of information (e.g., texts, graphical, includes the idea that using wayes to carry digital signals is a more reliable way to encode and transmit information than using waves to carry analog signals is a more reliable way to encode and 2 Eva aluating information a Students combine the relevant information (from multiple sources) to support the claim by describing: i.
+Ob serv vable features of the student performance by the end of the course: 1 Obt taining information а Given materials from a variety of different types of sources of information (e.g., texts, graphical, video, digital), students gather evidence sufficient to support a claim about a phenomenon that includes the idea that using waves to carry digital signals is a more reliable way to encode and transmit information than using waves to carry analog signals.
+2 Evaluating information a Students combine the relevant information (from multiple sources) to support the claim by describing: i.
 Specific features that make digital transmission of signals more reliable than analog transmission of signals, including that, when in digitized form, information can be: 1.
 Recorded reliably.
 2. Stored for future recovery.
 Transmitted over long distances without significant degradation. ii.
 At least one technology that uses digital encoding and transmission of information.
 Students should describe how the digitization of that technology has advanced science and scientific investigations (e.g., digital probes, including thermometers and pH probes; audio recordings).